SkylarScaling/61502-automation/automation/README.md

 3- Inventory file, this file will live in your user home directory on the bastion host where the rosa-automation is cloned. the inventory file will contain values for different variables, review the inventory file before running the playbook.

+A- Verify the AWS Account ID is correct

+B- Verify the AWS Region where the cluster is going to be deployed in

+C- Update the value of `aws_iam_role_name` variable for creating a new role name to manage ESO secrets, example of role name: `Managed-OpenShift-HCP-access-to-ClusterName-s3-service-role`.

+D- Update the value of `aws_s3_role_name` variable for creating a new role name to manage the observability service, example of role name: `ManagedOpenShift-HCP-access-to-ClusterName-eso-service-role`.

 4- Executing the ansible playbook, to execute the playbook make sure to navigate to rosa-automation directory in your user home directory first then execute the playbook:

 ```